daveb8772/CMS_POC_App/README.md

-# OCPI_App
-OCPI REST Service Implementation

-Below is a comprehensive README with details on the implemented endpoints in your OCPI application project:

-# OCPI App
+# CMS App

-OCPI App is an implementation of the Open Charge Point Interface (OCPI) protocol, providing a framework for communication between Charge Point Operators (CPOs) and Mobility Service Providers (MSPs).
+A proof of concept (POC) for a Charging Management System (CMS) implementing the Open Charge Point Interface (CMS) protocol.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites